sinkingpoint/kiora/README.md

 As of when I wrote this, these are some of the notable features implemented in Kiora:

- - Alert notifications
+ - Alert firing notifications
  - Alert resolved notifications
  - Alert silencing
  - Alert acknowledging
  - Clustering/HA, with Hashicorp Serf
  - Silence/Ack data validation
+ - Alert Grouping
+ - A basic UI

 Here's what I want to work on:

  - Alert Statistics
  - Multi-Tenancy and Rate limiting
  - Alert Histories
- - A UI

 ## Prometheus Configuration